What is the difference between a 300 DPI and 600 DPI scan?

 Image Restoration Center offers photo scanning services to any client who wants their images restored.
 We create high-resolution scans and turn them into precious keepsakes that will last for years to come.

-Our Photoshop experts and historical advisors can restore, colorize, repair, and revitalize your old pictures in a matter of days – starting at just $35 per photo!
-We also offer unlimited revisions and a full money-back guarantee if you’re not satisfied.
+Our Photoshop experts and historical advisors can restore, colorize, repair, and revitalize your old pictures in a matter of days.